 Can I cancel an IVA?

 In theory, you can cancel an IVA at any time.
 If an application was cancelled before inception then your creditors would likely seek alternative action to recoup outstanding debts.
 If you cancelled an active IVA then this would be noted as “failed” on your credit records leaving creditors to pursue alternative debt recovery arrangements.

 It is not advisable to cancel an IVA unless there is no other option.
 In the event that your financial situation has changed then you should advise your insolvency practitioner immediately.
 There may be an opportunity to approach your creditors about reducing payments to a more affordable level.
 In the event, revised payments were deemed too low to be viable, or there was a degree of uncertainty, the application for change may be rejected and the IVA would fail.

 Would PPI compensation be included in an IVA?

-There are various terms and conditions associated with an IVA.
+There are various terms and conditions associated with individual voluntary arrangements.
 It is possible that your insolvency practitioner/creditors would require a formal agreement to transfer any future compensation, including PPI, to your IVA.
-On occasion an IVA may be extended if there is a likelihood of a compensation payment in the short term which could be used towards the repayment of outstanding debts.
+On occasion, it may be extended if there is a likelihood of compensation payment in the short term which could be used towards the repayment of outstanding debts.